benjamin-berhault/benjamin-berhault.github.io/_posts/2018-10-26-install-python-package-on-windows-with-corporate-network-constraints.md

 Choose, download and install the one that fits best for your needs:
 * Miniconda download page: [https://conda.io/miniconda.html](https://conda.io/miniconda.html)
-* Prefer Anaconda under an entreprise network constraint (having a bunch of package already installed will save you lot of time), Anaconda download page: [https://www.anaconda.com/download/#linux](https://www.anaconda.com/download/#linux)
+* Prefer Anaconda under an entreprise network constraint (having a bunch of package already installed will save you lot of time) - Anaconda download page: [https://www.anaconda.com/download/#linux](https://www.anaconda.com/download/#linux)

 ## Deal with corporate network constraints